awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    The pipeline shows your changes\.
 The next time you make a change to the source location, the pipeline runs that revision through the revised structure of the pipeline\.

 1. To manually run the last revision through the revised structure of the pipeline, run the start\-pipeline\-execution command\.
-For more information, see [Start a pipeline manually in AWS CodePipeline](pipelines-rerun-manually.md)\.
+For more information, see [Start a pipeline manually](pipelines-rerun-manually.md)\.

 For more information about the structure of a pipeline and expected values, see [CodePipeline pipeline structure reference](reference-pipeline-structure.md) and [AWS CodePipeline API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference)\.